close-dev-team/mobile-close-channel-sdk-android/doc/problems_and_solutions.md

 #### "api_base_url property was not found"

-In the 'close_channel.json' there should be a property called 'api_base_url' and it should be filled with the url of the api of the Close SDK i.e.
+In the `close_channel.json` there should be a property called `api_base_url` and it should be filled with the url of the api of the Close SDK i.e.
 ```json
 {